ChristianRock.Net

 ChristianRock.Net is an internet only Christian rock radio station based in Springfield, Missouri, United States.
-It started in 1998, and is one of four 24/7 Christian rock stations in the country (alongside RadioU and BrokenFM).
+It started in 1998 and is listener-funded.

 The site plays numerous singles from Christian rock artists, posting a weekly top 30 and an annual top 100.
-The site often announced upcoming album releases, and has a database of all Christian radio singles by every band they play.
-They also announce concerts and put up lyrics from various songs.
+The site often features new albums, and has a database of all Christian radio singles by artists they play.
+They previously would announce concerts and put up lyrics from various songs.

-The site has recently expanded with new stations, including Christian hard rock, Christian hip hop, and Christian power praise.
-The website plays rock music streamed via RealPlayer, Winamp, and Windows Media Player.
-And in the fall of 2013 they replaced their Christian hip hop station with a Christian classic rock one.
+The website plays rock music which can be streamed in multiple ways, including via a Web Browser, as an app on the App Store and Google Play, on Amazon Alexa devices, on Mac Music App or iTunes, and through other audio players.
+Users can create an account to request songs, but it is not required to listen.
+Other stations include ChristianHits.Net, ChristianPowerPraise.Net, ChristianClassicRock.Net, ChristianCountryGospel.Net, and ChristianHardRock.Net.

 The site was named the best Internet Radio Network at the Fifth Annual American Christian Music Awards on October 15, 2005.